peteroupc/peteroupc.github.io/bernreq.md

 - Keane, M. S., and O'Brien, G. L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.
 - Holtz, O., Nazarov, F., Peres, Y., "[**New Coins from Old, Smoothly**](https://link.springer.com/article/10.1007/s00365-010-9108-5)", Constructive Approximation 33 (2011).
 - Nacu, Şerban, and Yuval Peres.
 "Fast simulation of new coins from old", The Annals of Applied Probability 15, no. 1A (2005): 93-115.
-- Knuth, Donald E. and Andrew Chi-Chih Yao.
-"The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.
 - Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
 590-597.
 - Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724, 2005.
-- Icard, Thomas F., "Calibrating generative models: The probabilistic Chomsky–Schützenberger hierarchy."
-Journal of Mathematical Psychology 95 (2020): 102308.
 - Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
 "Bernoulli Factories and Black-box Reductions in Mechanism Design."
 Journal of the ACM (JACM) 68, no. 2 (2021): 1-30.
 - Etessami, K. And Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", Journal of the ACM 56(1), pp.1-66, 2009.
 - Banderier, C. And Drmota, M., 2015.
 Formulae and asymptotics for coefficients of algebraic functions.
 Combinatorics, Probability and Computing, 24(1), pp.1-53.